-When you think of British Director Tim Burton you think of visual fantasy, animation, special effects, and his two muses: Johnny Depp (Alice in Wonderland, Sweeny Todd, Sleepy Hollow, Ed Wood) and Helena Bonham Carter (Alice in Wonderland, Sweeny Todd), who was, until recently, his partner.
+When you think of British Director Tim Burton you think of visual fantasy, animation, special effects, and his two muses: Johnny Depp (Alice in Wonderland, Sweeny Todd, Sleepy Hollow, Ed Wood) and Helena Bonham Carter (Alice in Wonderland, Sweeny Todd), who was, until recently Burton’s partner.
 Big Eyes could not be more different.
 Based on a true story, Big Eyes is told without animation, special effects, or any of Burton’s regular cast.
-Like most of Burton’s films, however, Big Eyes is a lot of fun.
+Like most of Burton’s films, however, Big Eyes has a sinister edge and is a lot of fun.

 The only fantasy in the film is in the delusional mind of Walter Keane (Christoph Waltz, Django Unchained), the artist behind the big-eyed waifs, copies of which hung in millions of households in the late 1950s and early 1960s.
 Or so we all thought.
 The big secret is that there was a woman behind the man: Walter’s artist wife Margaret (Amy Adams, American Hustle) painted what Walter Keane claimed to be his art.
 Burton’s challenge is to show us how it was possible for this unparalleled scam to continue for their ten years of married life, and he nearly succeeds.

 Margaret and Walter meet in San Francisco in the 1950s after Margaret runs away from her first husband, taking their daughter with them.
 She talks her way into a job painting furniture and supplements her income by drawing portraits in a park.
 Next to her is Sunday painter Walter Keane, a real estate salesman trying to flog his vulgar Parisian tourist scenes, which he claims are souvenirs from the time he lived there.
 Viewers who know that Waltz has never played a sincere charmer, are way ahead of Margaret in doubting that he has ever been to Paris.